andrewRowlinson/mplsoccer/examples/plots/radar_chart.md

 ## Examples

-* Here we will look into some of the examples that can help in making radar-charts using `soccerplots`.
+* Here we will look into some of the examples that can help in making radar-charts using `mplsoccer`.

 * **Examples Content:**
   * [Making a simple Radar Chart](#making-a-simple-radar-chart)